 "In February, the president's budget requested $4.5 billion for the Food and Drug Administration.
 But budget proposals in both the Senate and the House fall below this target, coming in $600 (million)-$700 million below full funding, which the Office of Management and Budget has called 'harmful' to food safety regulations," the Public Interest Research Group says.

 The group's report also says the FDA hasn't been able to keep up with increased demands for inspection of imported foods.
-Nearly 15 percent of food consumed in the
+Nearly 15 percent of food consumed in the United States is imported, and the FDA's own data indicates two-thirds of the fruits and vegetables on American's dinner plates are from foreign food suppliers.

 Yet in 2008 the FDA inspected only 153 of roughly 189,000 registered foreign food facilities.